ianJStutor/svelte-demo-1/sveltedemoapp/README.md

 * CORS solution with back-end API call and the <code>+server.js</code> file
 * using environment variables in Svelte to separate API keys from code base

+## Thoughts...

+* Svelte 5 hasn't been released yet, but it will be soon.
+This could mean that now is a perfect time for an entire Svelte course, one that incorporates all the new content.
+By the time the course is ready for deployment, Svelte 5 might be released.
+It's a bit risky because specs could change, yet Svelte is gaining a lot of traction in the dev community.

 ## Author

 > [Ian Marshall](https://ianjstutor.github.io/ian-marshall/)